pagkly/Zed/Investopedia3/Variability Definition.md

 ## Understanding Variability

-Professional investors perceive the risk of an [asset class](https://www.investopedia.com/terms/a/assetclasses.asp) to be directly proportional to the variability of its returns.
+Professional investors perceive the risk of an [[asset class]](https://www.investopedia.com/terms/a/assetclasses.asp) to be directly proportional to the variability of its returns.
 As a result, investors demand a greater return from assets with higher variability of returns, such as stocks or commodities, than what they might expect from assets with lower variability of returns, such as Treasury bills.

-This difference in expectation is also known as the [risk premium](https://www.investopedia.com/terms/r/riskpremium.asp).
+This difference in expectation is also known as the [[risk premium]](https://www.investopedia.com/terms/r/riskpremium.asp).
 The risk premium refers to the amount required to motivate investors to place their money in higher-risk assets.
 If an asset displays a greater variability of returns but does not show a greater rate of return, investors will not be as likely to invest money in that asset.

 Variability in statistics refers to the difference being exhibited by data points within a data set, as related to each other or as related to the mean.
 This can be expressed through the range, variance or standard deviation of a data set.
 The field of finance uses these concepts as they are specifically applied to price data and the returns that changes in price imply.